Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Conclusion

 \section{Conclusion}

 We have presented the direct visualization of the exciton transport dynamics in bulk \ce{WSe2} using transient scattering microscopy.
-Our results show that the time-dependent exciton distributions deviate significantly from Gaussian diffusion and quantify this deviation using kurtosis.
-Using repetition rate and fluence dependence of the excess kurtosis, we identify how trap states and Auger recombination influence the observed population distributions at different points in time.
-We show how Gaussian fits can produce unphysical results for the diffusivity in the case of excess kurtosis and, alternatively, propose the use of a discrete variable approach which obtains more robust results.
-Our results establish the temporal evolution of the kurtosis as a sensitive diagnostic tool to identify non-Gaussian diffusion and emphasize the importance of avoiding Gaussian fittings in such situations.
+Our results show that the time-dependent exciton distributions deviate significantly from Gaussian diffusion and we quantify this deviation using kurtosis.
+Using repetition rate and fluence dependence of the excess kurtosis, we identify how trap states and Meitner-Auger recombination influence the observed population distributions at different points in time.
+We show how Gaussian fits can produce unphysical results for the diffusivity in the case of excess kurtosis and, alternatively, we propose the use of a discrete variable approach to avoid such artifacts.
+Our results establish the temporal evolution of the kurtosis as a sensitive diagnostic tool that can serve as an important first step in the analysis of Transient Microscopy data to identify non-Gaussian diffusion and avoid misrepresentation of the diffusivity of excited state carriers.